TopoMojo: Building Virtual Labs

 Users Tab

-The Users tab shows all current TopoMojo users.
-You can create new users here and assign them permissions.
-The Search feature allows TopoMojo admins to search on the name of a TopoMojo user.
-To search for a user across all of TopoMojo, enter the term into the Search field or filter by role or audience.
+The Users tab shows all TopoMojo users.
+You can create new users and assign users permissions here.
+To search for a user, enter the term into the Search field or filter by role or audience.
+Recall from workspace Settings that audience is a list of clients who can launch the workspace as a gamespace.

-View: Select View to see the properties for the user.
+- View ( ): Select View to see the properties for the user.

-Delete: Deletes the user.
+- Delete ( ): Deletes the user.

 Roles